serokell/blog-posts/Haskell Parser Combinators/article.md

 ### Identifiers

 An identifier will be like a variable in a programming language.
-We can choose the naming convention for such a thing, but here I chose the ones that are frequently used for C-like languages: the first letter must be a letter or an underscore, while the remainder may be a letter, digit, or underscore.
+We can choose the naming convention for such a thing, but here I chose the one that is frequently used for C-like languages: the first letter must be a letter or an underscore, while the remainder may be a letter, digit, or underscore.

 Here we use the `many` function, which is very similar to the `some` function discussed before.
 The difference is that `any` tries to run the given parser **0 or more times**.
 In Regex, our `identifier` parser is equivalent to `[a-zA-Z][a-zA-Z0-9]*`.